IT Career Guide

 It was identified first in 1978 by two psychologists who theorized that women were more uniquely affected imposter syndrome more than men.
 However, as the years passed, research has begun to show that BOTH men and women experience feelings linked to imposter syndrome.

-These feelings can be linked to those similar to self-doubting, such as fearing failure, being a perfectionist, self-sabotage, and fear of success.
+These feelings can be linked to those similar to self-doubting.
+Such as fearing failure, being a perfectionist, self-sabotage, and fear of success.
 Although it isn’t really something that stems from low confidence or a large amount of humility, it more on involves a fear of being exposed, isolated, and rejected.

 It doesn’t have to be something that holds you back.
-If you learn how to master imposter syndrome in ways that can benefit you, you can be inspired to work harder and better, which can give you more success and recognition.
+If you learn how to master imposter syndrome in ways that can benefit you, you can be inspired to work harder and better.
+This can give you more success and recognition.
 However, you should be careful as the more you try, the more you feel like a fraud, which means you really have to know how to handle your emotions well.

 Overcoming the Imposter Syndrome